 The first feeling I had when Tim died was numbness.
 His death came out of nowhere, and I went into shock.
 I felt like I was separate from everything, and was watching myself and the world around me from a great height.
 This is known as dissociation.
 I also shut down – I didn’t only not feel grief, I didn’t feel anything at all.
 Both of these are totally normal responses to trauma, particularly in the early days.

 Later on, there were times where I worried that I was coping too well.
 I wasn’t sobbing all the time.
 I was working and coping.
 And feeling guilty because I was working and coping.
 Someone told me about the dual process model, where grieving people switch between modes of coping and grieving.
 I thought of it as my mind protecting me from grief some of the time.
 The feeling of numbness can last, and this may leave grievers feeling that they aren’t grieving ‘properly’.
 It can just be a different way of grieving – not everyone grieves publicly, and all experiences of grief are different.
 However, if how you are feeling is affecting how you live your life, find someone to talk to – a friend, family member, support group, doctor, counsellor or psychotherapist.
 Valentine’s Day is coming up.
-As a day focused on romantic love, it’s a tough one for many widows, and like all milestones, the first can be the hardest.
-Also, like other milestones, the run up to it may be harder than the day itself
+As a day focused on romantic love, it’s a tough one for many widows, and like all milestones, the first may be the hardest.
+Also, like other milestones, the run up to it may be more difficult than the day itself.

 AuthorI was widowed at 50 when Tim, who I expected would be my happy-ever-after following a marriage break-up, died suddenly from heart failure linked to his type 2 diabetes.
 Though we'd known each other since our early 20s, we'd been married less than ten years.
 Archives